Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Captive Customers / There Is No Alternative

-You want to see your favorite artist live.
-The show is at a venue with an exclusive Ticketmaster contract.
-You have no choice but to buy through Ticketmaster.
-You pay the service fee, the facility charge, the order processing fee, the delivery fee, and the dynamic pricing markup.
+You want to see your favorite artist.
+Show's at a Ticketmaster venue (they all are).
+You have no choice.
+You pay the service fee, the facility charge, the processing fee, the delivery fee, the dynamic pricing markup.
 You pay 65% more than the listed price.
-You go to the show.
-You have a great time.
-You swear you'll never do this again.
-The next tour is announced.
-You do it again.
+You go.
+It's great.
+You swear never again.
+Next tour drops.
+You do it all over again.
+We all do.

 There has to be another way to buy these.
 [There is not.]